Skip to Main Content

 A smiling family stands together proudly holding a Chico State pennant.
 Videos for Families

-See our video library for lots of other helpful financial aid videos!
+See our video library for many other helpful financial aid videos!

 Watch Financial Aid Information for Parents